20-month-old girl died after being hit by grandfather's caravan in tragic accident, inquest told

 “I was moving forward and only had been doing that for a few seconds when I heard Harry shout, ‘Josie’s been run over by the caravan’,” he said.

-Mr Gibson said in a subsequent victim personal statement that the death of his only grandchild had left him with “painful remorse and constant grief”.
+Mr Gordon said in a subsequent victim personal statement that the death of his only grandchild had left him with “painful remorse and constant grief”.

 Pc Scott Robinson, who investigated the accident, told the inquest that due to Josie’s height she was probably not seen by her grandfather.